 The test-tube baby technique

 IVF means fertilization outside the body in a test tube.
 Since the birth of Louise Brown, the first test-tube baby in 1978, IVF has resulted in about 5,000,000 babies worldwide (ICMART Global Report 2012).
 Pregnancy rates and live birth rates have improved over the past few years, leading to a steady increase in the number of IVF treatment cycles performed worldwide.
 For example in the USA, a total of 142,241 IVF cycles using own eggs and a total of 15,099 IVF cycles using donor eggs were performed in 2009 (SART report).
 The latest report from United Kingdom a total of 57,652 IVF and ICSI treatment cycles were performed, an increase of 5.9% on the number of cycles in 2009.
 Furthermore, in the United Kingdom almost two-thirds of the women treated with IVF aged 37 or younger and almast one in five women having IVF in the United Kingdom is 40 years or older.
+There are marked differences in the national availability of Assisted Reproduction Treatments among different countries.
+It ranges from over 2000 per million population in countries such as Belgium and Sweden to around 1000 in UK and Holland.
 Most of the IVF treatments in the UK were privately funded (59.7%)

 To whom IVF is advised?

 There are several groups to whom IVF treatment may be advised that include:

 - Women with blocked, damaged Fallopian tubes or inoperable tubes or whose tubes have been removed after ectopic pregnancies.

 - Men or women with immunological infertility problems.